When:

 Rsvp: Email events@florentineopera.org to rsvp and for any questions about the event.

-Viva la Mamma and comedic prologue Il maestro di capella are sure to be a night of roaring laughter!
-Join us for an opportunity to hear from our stage director and conductor about opera satire and experience a short performance from the leading bass-baritone.
+Double bill Viva la Mamma! and Il maestro di capella are sure to be a night of roaring laughter!
+Join us for an opportunity to hear from our stage director, leading bass-baritone, and costume designer about opera satire and the power of illusion.

 About Versed